 2. Don’t psych yourself out

 Don’t be so nervous!
-Know that your interviewer is probably nervous too, and that they were once in the position you will be in.
+Know that your interviewer is probably nervous too and that they were once in the position you will be in.
 Know that you’re good enough for the job you applied for and know that the company saw something in you because they’re asking you for an interview!
+The same goes for phone interviews too.
+Make sure you prepare your answers before you have the interview, that will, there will be no awkward silences!

 3. Dress accordingly